FOR AGES 3 YEARS TO 18 YEARS

 Birds that cannot fly!
 We always imagine that the Aves are flying high in the sky.
-But, instead, here we present to you a flightless seabird which is semiaquatic, passive on the shores, that lost its ability to fly over time.
+But, instead, here we present to you a flightless seabird that is semiaquatic, passive on the shores, that lost its ability to fly over time.

-The Flightless cormorant scientifically known as Phalacrocorax harrisi belongs to the genus Phalacrocorax.
-This cormorant's existence was bought to light by Charles Darwin.
-It is a blackish-brown bird.
-It is the largest and bulkiest cormorant, the only bird of this genus that cannot fly.
-Instead, it jumps on land from one rock to another.
-The cormorants Phalacrocorax population are endemic to the Fernandina and the Isabela islands on either side of the volcanic Galapagos of the Pacific Ocean Ecuador.
-Though the Flightless cormorant range is limited and its population size is small, they breed quickly to compensate for the disasters.
+The cormorant Phalacrocorax population is endemic to the Fernandina and the Isabela islands on either side of the volcanic Galapagos of the Pacific Ocean Ecuador.
+Though the Flightless cormorant range is limited and its population size is small, they breed quickly to compensate for disasters.
 The eggs of these animals incubate for 35 days.

 If the above content has engaged and interests you, keep reading for more!
-We have fascinating facts on the Great cormorant and Ring-billed gull too.
+We have fascinating facts on the Great Cormorant and Ring-billed gull too.

 The Flightless cormorant of the genus Phalacrocorax is a bird.
 These are aquatic birds of the Phalacrocorax family.